-Applicants will be asked to complete and submit a Housing Preference Form to the Student Life office.
+Applicants who will be taking courses on-campus will be asked to complete and submit a Housing Preference Form to the Student Life office.
 Inquiries about off-campus or student married housing may be directed to the Student Life office.

 Orientation.
 Mid-Atlantic Christian University provides an orientation program to prepare new students for a successful college experience.
 The program introduces students to the campus, staff, and college traditions.
 It provides time to discuss study and work, Christian living and service, programs of study, registration for classes, and other topics.
-Attendance is required of all new, degree seeking, on-campus and commuter students.
+Attendance is required of all new, degree seeking, on-campus students.